 Community Week is an opportunity for you to use the skills you are learning in class.
 Over the years, students have undertaken many different projects such as Construction students renovating the Broadstairs harbour arm; Catering students putting on afternoon teas; and Hair and Beauty students offering pamper days to care home residents.
 Putting skills into practice outside of the classroom helps embed learning and also develops other soft skills such as problem solving and planning.

 Community Weeks are all about helping the local community and giving something back.
 Helping others and being part of something bigger is good for your own wellbeing.
 Over the years, we have supported local and national charities and campaigns, from the Broadstairs Town Shed to the Teenage Cancer Trust.
 Community Week can help you tackle issues that are important to you and improve other people’s lives.

 Students are encouraged to add any social action projects to their CV.
 Showing employers that you have taken part in real-world projects can help you secure jobs in the future.
 Community projects also help you build ‘soft skills’ such as teamwork, customer service and project planning.

 You can have a say in what you do for Community Week and help transform the community you live in.
 It is also a chance to build relationships outside of your normal group.
 Many of our departments have worked together on projects over the years and brought different students together.
 Whether it is working with your friends, other departments or local groups and charities, Community Week gives you the chance to meet new people and improve your community.

-Although we can't go out and about this year, we are always looking for ways to get involved with our local community and make a difference.
-So if you have an idea for a social action project, get in touch with us by emailing email@example.com.
+We are always looking for ways to get involved with our local community and make a difference.
+So if you have an idea for a social action project, get in touch with us by emailing firstname.lastname@example.org.